Waether/GitServerTool/README.md

 Create a new user or use an existing one

-I personaly used git as username
+I personaly used 'git' as username

 ```
 #> adduser username